Overview

 This ingredient is not known to sensitize or irritate skin (unlike Vanilla Tahitensis).
 Vanilla tahitensis has shown to irritate skin in low amounts.

-Learn more about Vanilla Planifolia Fruit ExtractLinolenic Acid is a fatty acid.
-Linolenic Acid helps condition and restore skin.
+Learn more about Vanilla Planifolia Fruit ExtractLinolenic Acid is also known as "ALA" or alpha-linolenic acid.
+It is a fatty acid used to hydrate skin and hair.

 Learn more about Linolenic AcidBenzyl Benzoate is usually created from the condensation of benzoic acid and benzyl alcohol.
 It is used as a preservative, solvent, and has a floral/balsamic scent in large amounts.